insightslab/insightslab.github.io/_posts/2023-12-05-cml_text-generation-webui-AMP.md

-In the ever-evolving landscape of machine learning and artificial intelligence, Cloudera Machine learning platform and Text-Generation-WebUI are combined to create an application that enables users to experiment with text generation features on the Cloudera Machine Learning Platform.
-This project opens up a world of possibilities for developers, data scientists, and content creators seeking to harness the power of natural language generation on CML platform.
+In the ever-evolving landscape of machine learning and artificial intelligence, the Cloudera Machine Learning platform and Text-Generation-WebUI are combined to create an application that enables users to experiment with text generation features on the Cloudera Machine Learning Platform.
+This project opens up a world of possibilities for developers, data scientists, and content creators seeking to harness the power of natural language generation on the CML platform.

 In this blog post we will describe the following aspects of CML APM, [Text-Generation-WebUI](https://github.com/oobabooga/text-generation-webui#text-generation-web-ui) and how AMP based Text Generation Web UI can be used in your CML environment.